lighttigerXIV/albert/README.md

 ## Creation

 You can create ports using [this](https://github.com/catppuccin/template) public template as a blueprint.
-However, the problem with this is that they leave a _small_ tag under the repos' name that says "generated from <template>".
-To avoid this follow these instructions:
+However, you shouldn't create them the traditional way (by clicking **Use this template**), because this leaves a _small_ tag under the repos' name that says `generated from <template>`.
+To avoid this, follow the instructions below:

 1. Create the repo and leave it empty
 2. Add this template as a remote: `git remote add template git@github.com:catppuccin/template.git`